 The solution is PTFE (Teflon) thread which is not affected by UV light and will outlast any fabric including Sunbrella.
 Sold under many brand names the most common being Gore - Tenara this thread has been around for many years, but is rarely used by sail manufacturers.

 We sew all our sail UV covers with this product and the extra cost of the thread is overall a big saving of money and headache later on.

-Another not as common but more serious problem on furling sails is the stitching and webbing holding the corner rings or loops to the sail degrading to the point that the corner fails.
+Another less common but more serious problem on furling sails is when the stitching and webbing holding the corner rings or loops to the sail degrades so that the corner fails.
 In the photos above the stitching has degraded to a point where if the sail corner was subjected to a strong load, the ring or pulley would separate from the sail.

-While we cover all out corner webbing with Sunbrella or UV material and sew it with PTFE Tenara thread, many sailmakers do not.
+While we cover all our corner webbing with Sunbrella or UV material and sew it with PTFE Tenara thread, many sailmakers do not.
 Polyester thread can lose 50% of its strength after 1 year in the sun.
 Exposing the thread and webbing holding the corner ring (which is regularly taking hundreds of kgs of load) to constant UV is a really bad idea in a tropical climate.
 We've seen many of these webbings hand stitched or even riveted back on to the sail.
-The corner webbing is also susceptible to UV damage and we also cover all webbing with polyester tube webbing or sunbrella.
+The corner webbing is also susceptible to UV damage, so here we cover all webbing with polyester tube webbing or sunbrella.

 Mainsails and hanked on genoas are also susceptible to corner failure due to UV damage.
-So it is important to make sure the sail bags and covers are over the sail corners.
+So it is important to make sure their sail bags and covers completely cover the sail corners.
 We too often see the corners poking out the ends of the covers.

 I hope you enjoyed this article, and please like us on facebook for future articles and updates.